alexmayberry/community-vision/README.md

 # BudgetBuilder
-## Budget building, comparing and negotiating

-### Purpose
-- Create, collaborate, and gather feedback on budgets for multi-stakeholder public projects in the style of github.
+### Create, collaborate, and gather feedback on budgets for multi-stakeholder public projects in the style of github.

 ### As a User, I want to: